nbcsm/azure_pipelines_test/README.md

 rename works

-how abour pr? has 2 checks?
+how abour pr? has 2 checks? test it